lukebinmore/Guild-Of-Geeks/docs/PLANNING.md

 | Users can message other users | S |
 | Users can message in groups | C |

-To view the project board for this site, please <a href="https://github.com/lukebinmore/Guild-Of-Geeks/projects/1" target="_blank">Click Here.</a>
+To view the project board for this site, please [Click Here.](https://github.com/lukebinmore/Guild-Of-Geeks/projects/1)

 ***